What can Hypnotherapy do for YOU?

-Free yourself from unwanted patterns of thought, feeling, and behavior.
+Would you like to free yourself from unwanted patterns of thought, feeling, and behavior?
 Rising Star Personal Development Services specializes in Hypnotherapy and related techniques.
 We can help you get more of what you want in your life and less of what you don't want.

 Hypnotherapy is different than the practice of medicine or psychological counseling.
 In our process you use the power of your own mind, and the power of suggestion, to discover new possibilities that serve you better.
 Together, we bring a focus and intent to the process that gives it amazing power.

 We offer specialized, extremely effective programs in many areas including:

 Rising Star offers a unique combination of services.
 As an option for our clients, in addition to Hypnotherapy we offer Acupuncture when appropriate.
 This is available onsite through our partnership with Eva Kwong Acupuncture.
 Clients who take advantage of both services (Hypnotherapy and Acupuncture) receive the powerful benefits of collaborating practitioners working holistically to serve your needs.